Baba05206/GitHomeworkFixErrors/homework.md

     a.
 Collaboration,
     b.
 Version control, and
     c.
-Streamlined workflows.
+Streamlined workflows

 ## 4. What happens when you `fork` a repository?

-You create a copy of the repo under your own name and ownership
+You create a copy of the repo under your own name and ownership.

 ## 5. What happens when you clone a repository?

-You create a complete, local copy of the project's files, including its entire history of commits, branches, and tags, on your machine
+You create a complete, local copy of the project's files, including its entire history of commits, branches, and tags, on your machine.
 .
 ## 6. What is a Pull Request?